mbeddr/mps-platform-docs/src/doc/docs/mps_internal/navigating_mps_source.md

 ### stub

-This folder contains all stub models provided by MPS, e.g., stubs for annotations (like [JetBrains annotations](https://github.com/JetBrains/java-annotations)), Java core classes (JDK, e.g., `java.util.List`), and all MPS-related Java classes are located in solutions that start with the naming pattern `MPS.*`(e.g., MPS.Core).
+This folder contains all stub models provided by MPS, for example, stubs for annotations (like [JetBrains annotations](https://github.com/JetBrains/java-annotations)), Java core classes (JDK, e.g., `java.util.List`), and all MPS-related Java classes are located in solutions that start with the naming pattern `MPS.*`(e.g., MPS.Core).

 ### tool